chazlarson/brick-finder/README.md

 There's a lot of them, so all the clicking is a pain.

 This dumb script can help.
+It's pretty brittle and works for me.

 ## Assumptions:
 - You have a tab-delimited list of bricks.
 This can be either one Bricklink Item Number per line OR my typical format of BLItemNo, ElementId, PartName, ColorName, Qty.